Food and Journeys®

 • Add the tomato paste and sweet paprika and cook for two minutes.

-(Note: You will see that sauce at the bottom of the pan is now slightly thicker — this is the base flavor of your gulaschsuppe.)
+(Note: You will see that the sauce at the bottom of the pan is now slightly thicker — this is the base flavor of your gulaschsuppe.)

 • Add the stock, vinegar, caraway seeds, dried marjoram, salt, and ground black pepper.